aws-samples/analyze-customer-reviews-through-amazon-bedrock/README.md

 ## Cost

 _You are responsible for the cost of the AWS services used while running this solution.
-As of November 2023, the cost for running this services used in this solution, with the default settings in the US West 2 (Oregon)_
+As of November 2023, the cost for running the services used in this solution, with the default settings in the US West 2 (Oregon) are as follows:_

-This solution includes the AWS services S3, Lambda, Bedrock, DynamoDB, EventBridge and SNS with costs as follows:

 - S3: $0.023 per GB (for the first 50 TB) for storage, $0 for the first 100GB transferred out per month
 - Lambda: $0 for the first one million requests per month, $0.0000166667 per GB second thereafter